-AS 18.60.075(a)(1) states: "An employer shall do everything necessary to protect the life, health, and safety of employees including, but not limited to ... complying with all occupational safety and health standards and regulations adopted by the department..."
+AS 18.60.075(a)(1) states: "An employer shall do everything necessary to protect the life, health, and safety of employees including, ... complying with all occupational safety and health standards and regulations adopted by the department..."

 In addition, paragraph (4) of this statute states: